UltimateCoder00/Event-Finder/README.md

 - Allow each location to hold more than one event.

 #### Program
-##### Question and answers
+##### Question and Answers
 - How might you change your program if you needed to support multiple events at the same location?
-To support multiple events at the same location, I would change the coordinates attribute in the Locations class from an array to an array of arrays
+I would change the instance variable @coordinates attribute in the Locations class from an array to an array of arrays
 - How would you change your program if you were working with a much larger world size?
-To change the program to support a much larger world size, I would change the array within an array dimensions from 21 to x.
+I would change the instance variable @coordinates array dimensions from 21 to whatever.